|A Message from Our CEO, Janet Van Dyke, DVM, DACVSMR.

 on our website for more details and the options for current students.
 Register today

 to reserve your seat!

-course.
-All students carefully followed social distancing guidelines and stayed 6 feet apart, except when taking a quick class photo.
+lab class.
+All students followed social distancing guidelines and stayed 6 feet apart, except when taking a quick class photo.
 We are looking forward to seeing more students soon in upcoming courses!

 CRI is offering a 10% discount on most continuing education courses to members of the Veterinary Orthopedic Society (VOS) and the American Association of Rehabilitation Veterinarians (AARV), as well as CRI graduates (CCRTs, CCRVNs, and CCRAs).

 Discount on CE Courses Available for VOS and AARV Members, and CRI Graduates.

 Please visit our Continuing Education page for a list of eligible courses and our FAQ page for more details.
 Note that continuing education courses do not include core rehabilitation or acupuncture courses taken for certification.

 Reserve Discounted Hotel Accommodations for Littleton, Colorado Courses!

 CRI has arranged discounted rates at two hotels close to Colorado Veterinary Specialty Group in Littleton, Colorado, where we are holding many of our lab sessions in 2020.

 The Denver Marriott South at Park Meadows in Lone Tree, Colorado, is providing a complimentary daily hotel shuttle to and from Colorado Veterinary Specialty Group.
 The hotel also offers free access to an indoor pool and fitness center.